Ceremonial ship launching: United States

 Thousands of ships of every description came off the ways during World War II, the concerted effort of a mobilized American industry.
 The historic christening and launching ceremonies continued, but travel restrictions, other wartime considerations, and sheer numbers dictated that such occasions be less elaborate than those in the years before the war.

 Minesweeper launched at the Gulf Shipbuilding Company, Chickasaw, Alabama in 1943.

-On 15 December 1941, the United States Maritime Commission announced that all formal launching ceremonies would be discontinued for merchant ships being constructed under its authority, though simple informal ceremonies could continue without reimbursement to builders.
+On 15 December 1941, the United States Maritime Commission announced that as a war-time measure all formal launching ceremonies would be discontinued for merchant ships being constructed under its authority, though simple informal ceremonies could continue without reimbursement to builders.

 In recent history, all U.S. Navy sponsors have been female.
 In addition to the ceremonial breaking of a champagne bottle on the bow, the sponsor remains in contact with the ship's crew and is involved in special events such as homecomings.